|

 7:00 PM – 7:10 PM: ORAS News and Updates

-7:10 PM – 8:00 PM: Education Presentation: Charles Messier: The Ferret of Comets
+7:10 PM – 8:00 PM: Education Presentation – The Astronomy for Disabled Veterans Project

 ORAS reserves the right to cancel events and outreach programs due to inclement weather, due to health or safety issues, or due to other unforeseen circumstances.
 Please monitor our social media posts for cancellation notices.